 Students who display strengths in a particular area are given more challenging and thought-provoking assignments and learning opportunities to insure that they achieve their maximum academic potential.

-We understand that sometimes the learning of new material might take students more time to completely grasp these concepts.
+We understand that sometimes the learning of new material might take students more time to completely grasp.
 We have designed intervention to work with these students.

 Student Study Team (SST)